-Norland Nannies are unique – not only do they have an academic early years qualification that qualifies them to work independently with children, but they have also completed the prestigious Norland Diploma at Norland College.
+Norland Nannies are unique – not only do they have an academic early years qualification that qualifies them to work independently with children, but they have also successfully completed the prestigious Norland Diploma at Norland College.

 All Norland Nannies are taught how creativity can engage children and help them to learn and develop through their play.
 Our nannies are taught how to develop children’s interests and imagination to engage them in learning, without them even realising it.